DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Attune
 "Harmony with the storm."
-- Draw 1 Mana card.
+- Draw 2 Mana cards.

 Cost:
 - None